state-of-the-art/ansiblego/README.md

    * Can run various functions with native interface
    * Performance is good enough
 * Parsing of the simple ansible playbooks/roles with templates
+* SSH/WinRM remote client support
 * TODO: Minimal SSHD transport for the agent mode
-* TODO: SSH/WinRM remote client support
 * TODO: Builtin `SO_DONTROUTE` local proxy